Promotional merchandise: History

-Up until the 1990s, the industry had a peak season in which the majority of promotional products were sold.
+Before the 1990s, the industry had a peak season in which the majority of promotional products were sold.
 The season featured around Christmas and the giving of gifts.
 This changed significantly in the early 1990s as Christmas gifts became less appropriate in a multicultural society.
-Companies were also becoming more inventive in their marketing and were now using promotional merchandise throughout the year to support the promotion of brands, products & events.
+Companies were also becoming more inventive in their marketing and were now using promotional merchandise throughout the year to support the promotion of brands, products and events.
 In the early 21st century the role of a promotional merchandise catalogue started to change, as it could no longer fully represent the vast range of products in the market place.
 By 2007, catalogues were being mailed to targeted customer lists, rather than the blanket postal mailings that had taken place before.
 The catalogue had now become seen more as a ‘business card’ demonstrating the concept of what a company did, rather than a critical sales tool.
 In 2009 published results from research involving a representative group of distributor companies, which indicated the usage of hard copy catalogues was expected to fall up to 25% in 2010.

 Distributor companies are experts in sourcing creative promotional products.
-Traditionally, to ensure that they had an effective manufacturer network, they kept themselves aware of the trade product ranges available from mailings received from manufacturers themselves and by attending trade exhibitions across the world, for example the Trade Only National Show in the UK, the Promotional Product Service Institute (PSI) show in Europe and the Promotional Products Association International (PPAI) Show in Las Vegas, NV.
+Traditionally, to ensure that they had an effective manufacturer network, they kept themselves aware of the trade product ranges available from mailings received from manufacturers themselves and by attending trade exhibitions across the world, for example the Trade Only National Show in the UK, the Promotional Product Service Institute (PSI) show in Europe and the Promotional Products Association International (PPAI) Show in Las Vegas.

 In 2004, the way the trade sourced promotional products began to change with the launch an online trade sourcing service, which united distributors with manufacturers worldwide.
 This service is purely for vetted trade promotional merchandise distributor companies and is not available to corporate end user companies.

 By 2008 almost every distributor had a website demonstrating a range of available promotional products.
 Very few offer the ability to order products online mainly due to the complexities surrounding the processes to brand the promotional products required.

 Sourcing

-In the United States, Canada, the UK, Ireland, Australia and NZ, companies, and corporations mainly purchase their merchandise through promotional merchandise distributor companies.
-These distributors are called "Promotional Consultants" or "promotional product distributors".
+In the United States, Canada, the United Kingdom, Ireland, Australia and New Zealand companies and corporations mainly purchase their merchandise through promotional merchandise distributor companies.
+These distributors are called "promotional consultants" or "promotional product distributors".

 Promotional products by definition are custom printed with a logo, company name, or message usually in specific PMS colors.
 Distributors help end-users gather artwork in the correct format, and in some cases also create artwork for end-users.
 Distributors then send the artwork to the manufacturers, printers, or suppliers along with instructions on where and how to print the logo.

 Many distributors operate on the internet and/or in person.
 Many suppliers wish not to invest in the staffing to service end-users' needs, which is the purpose of merchandise distributor companies.